agi-brain/xuance/docs/source/documents/api/environments/magent2.rst

 .. py:class::
     xuance.environment.magent2.magent_vec_env.DummyVecEnv_MAgent(env_fns)

-    A custom environment class that extends the functionality of the DummyVecEnv_Pettingzoo class and is designed to work with the MAgent library.
+    A custom environment class that extends the functionality of the DummyVecMultiAgentEnv class and is designed to work with the MAgent library.

     :param env_fns: environment function.